johanix/tdns/tdns-cli/README.md

 - "**tdns-cli ddns**": various commands to send DNS UPDATE messages.

+- "**tdns-cli update create**": a command to interactively compose a DNS UPDATE message before signing and sending it.

 - "**tdns-cli keystore**": commands to manage the keystore (i.e. the repository of private/public key pairs used to SIG(0) sign UPDATE messages, DNSSEC sign a zone, etc).
 The commands include listing,